 By Dan Hunt, Senior Investment Strategist

-As uniquely troubling as the current market sell-off has been, at least one feature feels familiar to me: The effort to convince investors to avoid the serious investing mistakes that come from short-term thinking during a sell-off.
+As troubling as the market sell-offs can be, at least one feature feels familiar to me: The effort to convince investors to avoid the serious investing mistakes that come from short-term thinking during a sell-off.

 These are some of the top mistakes investors typically make and my suggestions for what to do instead: